safespring/web/content/en/tech-update/2020-01-byte-av-host-och-domainname.md

 ### New address for all support tickets

-We will also add a new address for tickets, <a href="mailto:support@safespring.com">support@safespring.com</a>, to replace the previous support addresses under cloud.ipnett.se/no.
+We will also add a new address for tickets, [support@safespring.com](mailto:support@safespring.com), to replace the previous support addresses under cloud.ipnett.se/no.

 The old addresses will continue to work for a while.
 Having a single support entry point will make things simpler regardless of service.